 How does MSP work?

-Housing during MSP is in an on-campus residence hall with meals provided.
-Students will be assigned to single-sex triple rooms, and participants will live together on the same floors.
+Housing during the MSP Summer Bridge is in an on-campus residence hall with meals provided.
+Students will be assigned to single-sex rooms, and participants will live together on the same floors.
 Each residence hall floor has a shared communal bathroom.
 Participants should plan to bring their own linens and personal items.
 All scholars are required to reside in the residence halls for the duration of the program, and are expected to abide by rules and regulations.

 Because MSP students are housed together, we ask that applicants for MSP not choose a roommate at this time, they will be matched with a roommate from MSP.
 If you have chosen a roommate, and they would like to attend MSP as well, you are welcome to both submit an application.
 If you do not have a roommate, you will be matched with one from MSP.